Digital rhetoric: COVID-19 pandemic

-The persistence of the global COVID-19 pandemic since 2020 has changed both physical and digital spaces.
+The persistence of the global COVID-19 pandemic has changed both physical and digital spaces.
 The resulting isolation and economic shutdowns complicated existing issues and created a new set of globalized challenges as it "imposed" a change to the "psychosocial environment".
-The virus has forced the majority of individuals with internet access to depend on technology in order to remain connected to the outside world, and on a larger scale, global economies have become reliant on transitioning business to digital platforms.
-Also, the pandemic forced schools across the globe to switch to an "online only" approach.
+The pandemic has forced the majority of individuals with Internet access to depend on technology in order to remain connected to the outside world, and on a larger scale, global economies have become reliant on transitioning business to digital platforms.

+Additionally, the pandemic forced schools across the globe to switch to an 'online only' approach.
 By March 25, 2020, all school systems in the United States closed indefinitely.
 In search of a platform to host online learning, many schools incorporated popular video chat service Zoom as their method of providing socially distant instruction.
 In April 2020, Zoom was hosting over 300 million daily meetings, as opposed to 10 million in December 2019.
-While some may view online learning as a drop in education quality, the shift to online learning demonstrated the current state of accessibility to digital information while promoting the use of digital learning through Zoom meetings, YouTube videos, and broadcasting systems such as Open Broadcaster Software.
-However, there have also been questions about whether or not the switch to online learning has also had detrimental impacts on students, and it has been difficult to transition younger students in particular to completely online models of learning.
+The shift to online learning demonstrated the current state of accessibility to digital information while promoting the use of digital learning through Zoom meetings, YouTube videos, and broadcasting systems such as Open Broadcaster Software.
+Still, it is questioned whether or not the switch to online learning has had detrimental impacts on students.
+In particular, it has been difficult to transition younger students to completely online models of learning, who often miss the social aspects of a school setting.

 The pandemic has also contributed to creating misleading rhetoric in online spaces.
-Heightened public health concerns combined with the accessibility of social media led to both misinformation and disinformation regarding COVID-19 to spread rapidly.
-Some people online theorized that the deadly virus could be cured upon the ingestion of bleach, while others believed the disease to have been intentionally started by China in an attempt to take over the world.
-Trump also supported taking Hydroxychloroquine to prevent the contraction of COVID-19.
-The World Health Organization (WHO) has advised on numerous occasions that the drug has no signs of preventing the spread of the virus.
-Despite their illegitimate nature, these conspiracy theories have spread rapidly in digital spaces.
-As a result, the WHO declared the proliferation of misinformation regarding the virus an "infodemic".
-This label caused most social media sites to strengthen their policies relating to false information, but many misleading claims still slip through the cracks.
+Heightened public health concerns combined with the accessibility of social media led to the rapid spread of both misinformation and disinformation regarding COVID-19.
+Some people online theorized that the deadly virus could be cured by the ingestion of bleach, while others believed the disease to have been intentionally started by China in an attempt to take over the world.
+In response, many social media sites strengthened their policies relating to false information, but many misleading claims still find their way online.

+Contemporary Scholarship

+In Digital Rhetoric: Theory, Method, Practice (2015), Douglas Eyman defines digital rhetoric as both a field of study and a practice that examines how digital media transform rhetorical theory and communication.
+He argues that digital rhetoric extends beyond textual analysis to include multimodal composing, networked communication, and digital production.
+Eyman also emphasizes that teaching digital rhetoric requires integrating design, interactivity, and critical awareness of digital infrastructures into writing instruction.